-At its meeting on March 24th, the Faculty of Health Sciences Graduate Policy and Curriculum Committee approved the following graduate curriculum recommendations.
+At its meeting on April 5th 2017 and via e-ballot on April 18th and May 5th the Faculty of Health Sciences Graduate Policy and Curriculum Committee approved the following graduate curriculum recommendations.

-Please note that these recommendations were submitted to the April 27th Executive Committee of the Faculty of Health Sciences meeting.
+Please note that these recommendations were approved at the April 26th Faculty of Health Science Executive Meeting.